karanmeghani18/WaitersWalletApp/README.md

-# Waiter's Waller
+# Waiter's Wallet

-A Flutter project for Waiter's Waller Mobile App!
+A Flutter project for Waiter's Wallet Mobile App!